fabianschuiki/OpenSkyscraper/README.md

 Coding Style
 ------------

+- Add a copyright line in the top comment of each file you edit:

+      /* Copyright © 2010 John Doe
+       * Copyright © 2013 Mark Mensk */

 - Everything resides in the OT namespace.

 - Source file names match the class names in capitalization, e.g. the class `Application` yields `Application.{h|cpp}`.

 - The directory hierarchy reflects the namespace hierarchy, so `Math::Vector2D` goes into `Math/Vector2D.{h|cpp}`.

 There are some violations of this style left in the source.
 I'm working on getting rid of them.